MEDSL/2018-elections-official/README.md

 Updated data added 01-24-2022.
 Local data not included at the moment.

+## Texas
+Updated data added 02-07-2022.

+* Raw data from Texas Legislative Council.

+* precinct field is derived from taking 'CNTYVTD' and 'VTDKEY' and joining with the separator "_"

+* 4 files failed to download, so the following results are excluded.
+- Dallas County J. P. Pct.3 Pl.1
+- Bexar County Court At Law No.12
+- Dallas County J. P. Pct.2 Pl.1
+- Harris County J. P. Pct.7 Pl.2

+## Vermont

+Updated data added 02-07-2022.

+* For State Senate races, Vermont has floating towns: towns that are physically located in one county but vote for senator in another county, so special care must be taken care of when aggregating votes.
+These towns are marked in the precinct column with " - FLOAT" and affect the following races:
+- Addison State Senate: Huntington is in Chittenden County and votes for Addison State Senator.
+- Bennington State Senate: Wilmington is in Windham County and votes for Bennington State Senator.
+- Caledonia State Senate: Bradford, Fairlee, West Fairlee, Newbury, Topsham, and Orange are in Orange County and vote for Caledonia State Senator.
+- Essex-Orleans State Senate: Wolcott is in Lamoille County and Montgomery and Richford are in Franklin County, and all vote for Essex-Orleans State Senator.
+- Franklin State Senate: Alburgh is in Grand Isle County and votes for Franklin State Senator.
+- Grand Isle State Senate: Colchester is in Chittenden County and votes for Grand Isle State Senator.
+- Windsor State Senate: Londonderry is in Windham County and Mount Holly is in Rutland County, and both vote for Windsor State Senator.

+## Virginia

+Updated data added 02-07-2022.

+## Utah

+Updated data added 02-07-2022.

+* There are "supressed" votes in Weber county for certain small precincts to protect privacy.
+The county totals in Weber are therefore undercounted when compared to official county level results.
+The votes in these precincts are coded as -1, and should be dropped prior to any aggregation.

+* Other rows that are readme_checked == True are the result of PDF scraping errors.
+Major discrepancies with official results have been rectified, but some marginal discrepancies (off by no more than 5 votes with official results) remain.

 ## Washington

 Updated data added 01-24-2022.
 Raw precinct data acquired from the Secretary of State wesbite at times have marginal discrepancies when aggregated and compared to statewide official totals.